 How to freeze eggs

 I used to use ice cube trays for this but one egg takes more than one "cube" of space.
-That made figuring out how many cubes I'd need for a recipe calling for three eggs a bit of a guess.
+That made figuring out how many cubes I'd need for a recipe calling for two eggs a bit of a guess.

 So I began using my silicon cupcake liners, set inside a cupcake baking pan so they would hold their shape better.
 This is a much better method.
 And even better is using a one-piece silicon baking mold.